VivekReddy98/HW2_CUDA/README.md

 4) Performance comparison and the implementational nuances are specified in folder/p3.README.

 ## Task 3: Accelerating 2D Ripple Propagation Simulation using OpenMP and OpenACC
-1) Acheieved an Acceleration of 50x using OpenACC and around 30x using OpenMP.
+1) Achieved an Acceleration of 50x using OpenACC and around 30x using OpenMP.
 2) Optimizations applied and performance results are in OpenMP.README and OpenACC.README

+### Task 4: Fault Tolerance in Serial Ripple Simulation Program using Persistent Memory Allocation